Locals and Tourists #1 (GTWA #2): London

 We regret to inform you that we have come to the decision to cancel your reservation at the Happy Hippo Hostel.

-We are currently investigating this property, which is part of a large chain, and cannot guarantee the accommodation at this point.
+investigating this property, which is part of a large chain, and cannot guarantee the accommodation at this point.

 Of course, we are refunding your full deposit paid onto your credit card.
 Please allow at least 5 working days for the funds to reach your account.